micjabbour/MSqlQuery/README.md

 - [x] get rid of the singleton db thread, and use a separate thread for each database connection.
 - [ ] use std::future or QFuture to properly encapsulate asynchronous operations.
 - [ ] write documentation and a better readme.
+- [ ] add support for batch queries.

 ----------------------------------------------------------------------------------------------------------------